 Parent cooperation is essential to achieving Uplift Education's mission and ensuring that scholars learn in a safe, secure and positive environment.
-Parental involvement and cooperation is vital in the discipline process.
-Parents should understand and be familiar with the Code, ensure that his or her child understands and seeks to comply with this Code, and assist the School in counseling scholars regarding appropriate behavior.
+Parental involvement and cooperation are vital in the discipline process.
+Parents should understand and be familiar with the Code, ensure that their scholar understands and seeks to comply with this Code, and assist the school in counseling scholars regarding appropriate behavior.
 The parent's responsibilities for ensuring a positive learning environment for their scholar(s) include the following:

-- Ensuring scholars arrive at School on-time every day prepared to learn, and leave School property at the designated time - Ensuring scholars read and complete their homework each night - Supporting School, district, classroom, and School related activity rules for scholar behavior and ensuring that their children conduct themselves according to district standards - Providing the School with their current address and phone numbers for effective communication.
-Providing the appropriate School personnel with any scholar information that will affect the scholar's ability to learn and the scholar's behavior - Reading, acknowledging, and understanding these rules and the rules applicable to their children's conduct while they are at School or participating in School virtually - Parents/Guardians shall work with School officials to improve scholar behavior by supporting available network resources (e.g. Counseling Services).
+- Ensuring scholars arrive at school on-time every day prepared to learn, and leave school property at the designated time - Ensuring scholars read and complete their homework each night - Supporting school, Uplift Network, classroom, and school related activity rules for scholar behavior and ensuring that their children conduct themselves according to network standards - Providing the school with their current address and phone numbers for effective communication.
+Providing the appropriate school personnel with any scholar information that will affect the scholar's ability to learn and the scholar's behavior - Reading, acknowledging, and understanding these rules and the rules applicable to their children's conduct while they are at school or participating in school virtually - Parents/Guardians shall work with school officials to improve scholar behavior by using available network resources (e.g., Counseling Services).